paterit/version-checker/README.md

 #### check

-Check if new versions of defined components are available.
+Check if new versions of ddefined components are available.

 ```
 updater check [OPTIONS]